machinekoder/pickit-docs/docs/installation/connecting-the-cables.rst

 Connect the camera
 ~~~~~~~~~~~~~~~~~~

-Connect the Pickit camera with the 10m USB cable (CBL-USB-CAM-10) that
+Connect the Pickit camera with the 10 m USB cable (CBL-USB-CAM-10) that
 is provided with Pickit and plug it into the **CAMERA** labeled USB
 port at the back side of the Pickit processor.